Skip to Content

 Broad Cove Campground is the largest campground in the park, but you wouldn’t know it.
 There are many loops to choose from — some open, others wooded and more private.
 You will have a lot more choices if you don’t need hookups.

 Without seeing the campground beforehand, we booked site 160 online.
-This turned out to be one of our favorite sites of our whole trip.
+This turned out to be one of our favorite sites of our trip.
 The section was very quiet and open, and we had a private trail down to the most spectacular beach with red sand and crashing waves.

 The Broad Brook empties into the sea here, so you can choose to swim in the ocean or the river at Broad Cove Beach (swim at your own risk).
 There were never more than a handful of people on the beach, and both sunset and sunrise were spectacular!